BOAS in Dogs: Causes of Breathing Problems in Flat-Faced Breed Dogs

 Use a harness not a collar when your dog is on a lead

 Collars can restrict the airflow, especially when attached to a lead.
-So, it’s always better to use a harness when you plan to keep your pet on a leash while out and about.
+So, it’s always better to use a harness when while out and about.

-Brachycephalic syndrome can be tough news for pet owners, but luckily there are ways to improve your dog’s quality of life.
+Brachycephalic syndrome can be tough news for pet owners and impacts hugely on canine welfare, but there are ways to improve your dog’s quality of life.